-In most instances of care home negligence, claims must be brought within three years of receiving negligent treatment.
-The exceptions are if the victim was under the age of 18 at the time they were injured, in which case they have until their 21st birthday; or if the injury is not immediately linked to negligent care, in which case the time limit starts from the date this is officially known.
+In most instances of care home negligence, you have three years to bring a claim.
+The exceptions are if the victim was under the age of 18 at the time of their injury – they have until their 21st birthday.
+Also, if the injury is not immediately seen as a result of negligent care.
+In that case, the time limit starts from the date this is officially known.

-Even if you are unsure if you can claim compensation, we are happy to help by answering any questions you have about your eligibility and the application process.
+You may be unsure if you can claim compensation.
+We’re happy to help by answering any questions you have about your eligibility and the application process.

 Contact The Medical Negligence Experts today to make a free, no-obligation enquiry about how we can help you seek compensation for care home negligence.
 You can either call directly or, if you prefer, you can fill out our online contact form and we will phone at a time that suits you.